 According to the EEOC’s Complaint, the Defendant posted sexually explicit photos of Jane Doe on pornographic websites, using her name and noting her home airport.
 Jane Doe says she was in a consensual sexual relationship with the Defendant from 2002 through 2006, and allowed him to take provocative photos of her during the relationship.
 When their relationship ended, the Defendant began posting the photographs on pornographic sites, instructing potential passengers to “look for her when you fly” because she was the reason to “Fly the Friendly Skies.”
 Despite her complaints to high ranking managers and the Human Resources Department, the Defendant continued to post the photographs without her knowledge.
 At all times material, United never disciplined the Defendant for the behavior and he retained full benefits and employment.
 Other United employees claimed the Defendant showed them the photographs while in the workplace.
 The EEOC claims United did not conduct a thorough investigation into Jane Doe’s claims, ultimately stating the photos being posted as porn did not constitute sexual harassment.
 Jane Doe filed criminal criminal charges against the Defendant for stalking her when she broke off the relationship, to which he pleaded guilty.
 Despite his plea, United failed to discipline the Defendant during the criminal investigation.

 If you have been subjected to sexual harassment in the workplace, such conduct may be unlawful.
 The New York City sexual harassment and discrimination attorneys at the Derek Smith Law Group, PLLC have years of experience litigating claims of sexual harassment, as well as other forms of discrimination based on a person’s membership in a protected class.
 Working together with our Philadelphia and Miami attorneys, the Derek Smith Law Group has received millions of dollars on behalf of our clients who are the victims of discrimination or survivors of sexual harassment and sexual assault.
-If you feel you have been subject to unlawful discrimination at work, please give our talented attorneys a call, toll-free at 1-877-469-5297, for your free consultation
+If you feel you have been subject to unlawful discrimination at work, please call us at 877-469-5297 for your free consultation